drocheam/optrace/docs/source/usage/convolve.rst

 **Color conversion**

-The convolution of colored images can produce colors outside of the sRGB gamut.
+The colored image convolution can produce colors outside of the sRGB gamut.
-To allow for a correct mapping into the gamut, conversion arguments can be provided by the :python:`cargs` argument.
+To specify a defined color mapping, conversion arguments can be provided by the :python:`cargs` argument.
-By default it is set to :python:`dict(rendering_intent="Absolute", normalize=True, clip=True, L_th=0, chroma_scale=None)`.
+By default they are set to :python:`dict(rendering_intent="Absolute", normalize=True, clip=True, L_th=0, chroma_scale=None)`.

 Provide a :python:`cargs` dictionary to override this setting.